Pioneering web-app will help patients and researchers

-Patients will be able to access the data bank so they can benefit from others' knowledge and experience and make better-informed decisions about their treatment and care.
+Patients will soon be able to access the data bank so they can benefit from others' knowledge and experience and make better-informed decisions about their treatment and care.

 Dr David Jenkinson, chief scientific officer for The Brain Tumour Charity, said: “Progress towards more effective brain tumour treatments has been too slow for too long.

 “There is not enough information available to researchers and accessing what little there is can take years.